Arcade fame turns to infamy as Billy Mitchell’s record-setting Donkey Kong score is invalidated

 Which is exactly what people started doing with Mitchell’s no-witnesses, only-on-video scores.

 It turns out that the original Donkey Kong PCBs had a specific method of rendering a scene during graphics transitions called a “sliding door effect,” distinctive in the pattern of how pixels are updated.
-But careful inspection of Mitchell’s tapes showed not a sliding door, but instead a distinctive artifact of MAME emulation whereby the frame is rendered in chunks according to how the data is loaded from memory.
+Careful inspection of Mitchell’s tapes showed not a sliding door, but instead a distinctive artifact of MAME emulation whereby the frame is rendered in chunks according to how the data is loaded from memory.

 You can see the similarity in the GIFs below, provided as evidence by Young.